 |Day 14||Bangkok||Conrad Bangkok|

-If you’d like to plan your own trip to Thailand, I highly recommend the Lonely Planet Thailand guidebook (under $20 on Amazon), which contains detailed ferry advice, sight suggestions and maps of the ruins which I found very helpful when trip planning.
+If you’d like to plan your own trip to Thailand, I highly recommend the Lonely Planet Thailand guidebook (under $20 on Amazon or free with Kindle Unlimited ), which contains detailed ferry advice, sight suggestions and maps of the ruins which I found very helpful when trip planning.

 We spent two days in Bangkok, mainly exploring it’s beautiful Buddhist temples and the historic Royal Palace.
 Thailand’s capital is a fast paced Asian metropolis and in a way, almost like every other large city.
 You’ll find great rooftop bars, delicious thai cuisine and beautiful historic temples showcasing the country’s past alongside businessmen in air conditioned malls and buddhist monks.